Select Log Forwarding Destinations

 To forward Traffic, Threat, WildFire Submissions, URL Filtering, Data Filtering, Tunnel Inspection, GTP, and Authentication logs, you must configure a Log Forwarding profile (see Objects > Log Forwarding).

 Match List Profile Settings

 Enter a name (up to 31 characters) to identify the match list profile.
-A valid name must start with an alphanumeric character and can contain zeroes, alphanumeric characters, underscores, hyphens, dots, or spaces.
+A valid name must start with an alphanumeric character and can contain zeros, alphanumeric characters, underscores, hyphens, periods, or spaces.

 By default, the firewall forwards

 All Logsof the type for which you add the match list profile.
 To forward a subset of the logs, open the drop-down and select an existing filter or select